Why this course?

 Learning & teaching

 Each module is assessed throughout the Certificate and is graded on a satisfactory/unsatisfactory basis.
-Students are normally expected to have passed the assignment for each module prior to undertaking the next.
 The modules are assessed in a range of ways:

 - Module 1 – 3,000 word written assignment and peer assessed presentation